 |Domestic Gross: $11,538,204||Domestic Distributor: American Film Co. (through Roadside and Lionsgate)|

 |Overseas Gross: $4,369,207|

-The Conspirator was financed by American Film Co. for $25 million and the Robert Redford directed picture is the new company’s first project.
+The Conspirator was financed by American Film Co. for $25m and the Robert Redford directed picture is the new company’s first project.
 Billionaire Joe Ricketts founded the new financing and producing company and made a US distribution pact with Roadside and Lionsgate, where his company would provide the majority of the marketing spend for higher returns on the film.
-They opened the film moderately wide in 707 theaters to $3,506,602 with a mediocre per screen average of $4,960.
-The Conspirator expanded to 849 screens in its second frame but dropped 37.6% to $2,187,185 and never broke out, closing with only $11,538,204 at the US box office.
-Roadside and Ricketts’ company would see back about $6.3 million after theaters take their percentage of the gross, which would leave plenty of the marketing in the red and the entire budget.
-The American history theme wouldn’t translate to good overseas business and it pulled in just $4.3 million from the rest of the world, leaving the American Film Co. with a loss of most of their investment.
+They opened the film on 707 screens to $3,506,602 with a mediocre per screen average of $4,960.
+The Conspirator expanded to 849 screens in its second frame but dropped 37.6% to $2,187,185 and closed with only $11,538,204 at the US box office.
+Roadside and Ricketts’ company would see back about $6m after theaters take their percentage of the gross, which would leave plenty of the marketing in the red and the entire budget.
+The American history theme wouldn’t translate to good overseas business and it pulled in $4.3m from the rest of the world, leaving the American Film Co. with a loss of most of their investment.
 Roadside, which is partially owned by Lionsgate had little risk on the The Conspirator.
-The pic went straight to video in France and a handful of smaller markets.
-Recorded domestic video sales were $4.8 million (less after resellers take their cut and manufacturing costs).